BawlSec/website/_posts/2020-01-10-our-first-bawlsec-comic-sql-injection.md

 ## Join us

 Do it.
 Do it now.
-Join the dark side, for we all know the place where the sun doesn't shine is all around the Bawls.
+Join the dark side, for we all know the place where the sun doesn't shine is near the Bawls.

 Ping us on [Twitter](https://twitter.com/BawlSec).